-In order to understand how and why gifts and other transfers of property can impact a person’s prospective eligibility for Medicaid long-term care benefits, you need to know what the “look-back” rule is and how it operates as to various gifts and other transfers of property.
+In order to understand how and why gifts and other transfers of property can impact a person’s prospective eligibility for Medicaid long-term care benefits, you need to know what the Medicaid “Look-Back” rule is and how it operates as to various gifts and other transfers of property.

 Let’s start by noting the reason for the rule.
 Medicaid is a means-based medical assistance program.
 In other words, a person must have only a very small amount of assets to be eligible.
 Because someone who enters a nursing home generally has a limited life expectancy, and the circumstances won’t permit that person much of an opportunity to spend money on anything other than nursing home care, the incentive to hold onto assets for future personal use is very limited.
 By contrast, since paying out of pocket for nursing home care is very expensive and the threat that nothing will be left to pass on to loved ones can loom large, the incentive to transfer assets to loved ones to keep that from happening is, for most people, very substantial.